Betty Draper: Season seven

 In episode 3, "Field Trip," the distinctly un-maternal Betty questions if she is a good mother, and if her children love her, after a field trip with Bobby to a farm goes sour.
 Bobby trades Betty's sandwich for a bag of gumdrops, leaving Betty with no food.
 Betty orders Bobby to eat the candy and is visibly irritated with him for the rest of the day.
 When they return home, neither is willing to talk about what happened.
 Henry insists that the children love her, but Betty believes it will change in time.

-In episode 5, "Runaways", Betty speaks her mind about the Vietnam War, causing a rough patch between herself and the conservative Henry during a dinner party.
+In episode 5, "Runaways", Betty speaks her mind about the Vietnam War during a dinner party, causing tension with the more circumspect Henry.
 Bobby overhears the arguing and sees Henry sleeping in the den.
 When Sally comes home after getting hurt faux sword-fighting at Miss Porter's, Bobby asks her if Betty and Henry are getting a divorce.
 Sally assures him they aren't, and Bobby tells her he wishes he could go with her to school.
 At the end of the episode, Betty resents Henry for telling her what to do, say, and think.

 In episode 9, "New Business," Betty is revealed to be pursuing a master's degree in psychology at Fairfield University in Connecticut.

 In episode 13, "The Milk and Honey Route," Betty begins to feel dizzy and winded at school and falls down while climbing the stairs, fracturing her rib.
 When she sees her doctor, Betty is shocked to discover that her recent lightheadedness is a sign of aggressive, advanced lung cancer that has begun to spread throughout her body.
 Both Henry and Sally pressure her to undergo chemotherapy, but she stoically refuses, saying "I've learned to believe people when they say it's over."
 She writes a letter to Sally, telling her in a matter-of-fact way how she wants to be dressed and made up for her funeral, and then stating: "Sally, I always worried about you because you marched to the beat of your own drum, but now I know that's good.
 I know your life will be an adventure.
 I love you, Mom."

 In the series finale, "Person to Person," Betty insists to Don (and apparently to Henry) that her children should live with her brother William and his wife after her death, so that the boys will have a woman in their lives.
 Betty is last seen reading a newspaper at her kitchen table while smoking a cigarette, as Sally is in the background, washing dishes.